From remote learning to safely reopening campus, Morgan Park Academy has adapted and endured during a historic year.

-In English class, Claire Concannon’s seniors turned what would have been a typical classroom discussion into a fully produced virtual talk show, with host Charles Hendon ’21 deftly conducting an in-depth conversation among several classmates that covered all the bases.
+In English class, Claire Concannon’s seniors turned what would have been a typical classroom discussion into a fully produced virtual talk show, with senior Charles Hendon deftly conducting an in-depth conversation among several classmates that covered all the bases.

 Physical education teachers live-streamed workouts for students cooped up at home.
 Chorus and band turned toward digital music production, with students learning to record and mix their own performances.
 In theatre, stage productions gave way to a collaborative virtual show with peers from other schools all over Chicagoland, as students worked on film lighting and editing as well as acting for the camera.